adamsilver/fdpb/08-an-upload-form.md

 }());
 ```

-The calling application simply detects `Dropzone` before creating an instant.
+The calling application detects `Dropzone` before creating an instance.
 When it's undefined, that indicates the browser either lacks support or there was a network failure.
 Either way, users get the degraded, but not broken, experience.

 ```JS
 if(typeof Dropzone !== 'undefined') {